Red Light Green Light Method for Solving Large Markov Chains

 \section{Introduction}

 Markov chains are versatile models that provide a mathematical representation for a wide variety of real-life stochastic processes.
 One of most common and important tasks in studies of Markov chains is the computation of a stationary distribution.
 Traditional applications include performance evaluation of queueing and computing systems, and analysis of chemical and biological systems.
-From the end of the 1990s, computation of Google PageRank~\cite{Brin1998anatomy} attracted vast attention in the literature and gave a boost to the development of new numerical methods.
-The topic remains high on the agenda due to many recent successful applications of PageRank \cite{Gleich2015pagerank} well beyond its original use in web search.
+From the end of the 1990s, computation of Google PageRank~\cite{Brin1998anatomy} attracted vast attention in the literature and motivated the search for new numerical methods.
+The topic continued attracting much attention due to many recent successful applications of PageRank \cite{Gleich2015pagerank} well beyond its original use in web search.

 A common challenge for modern applications of Markov chains is the extremely large number of states.
 For example, PageRank is a stationary distribution of a random walk on a large network, where the number of states (network nodes) can be in the order of billions.
-This calls for methods with low complexity, small storage requirements, and distributed implementation.
+These large Markov chains require computation methods with low complexity, small storage requirements, and distributed implementation.
 Few existing approaches simultaneously satisfy these three criteria.

-In this paper we propose a new method for computing the stationary distribution of a large Markov chain.
-In the network setting, our algorithm can be quickly described as follows.
+In this paper we propose a new general method for computing the stationary distribution of a large Markov chain.
+In the network setting, our algorithm can be pictorially described as follows.
 At the beginning, each node carries a certain amount of cash that can be positive or negative (wealth or debt), and the total cash in the system equals zero.
-Then some nodes receive a green light to distribute their cash (wealth or debt) to other nodes proportionally to the transition probabilities of the Markov chain.
-This resembles a children's game {\it Statures}, also called {\it RLGL (Red Light, Green Light)}, where players, every so often, receive green light to move towards the goal; hence, our suggested name RLGL for this method.
+Then, at each step, chosen nodes receive a green light to distribute their cash (wealth or debt) to other nodes proportionally to the transition probabilities of the Markov chain.
+It can be shown that the cash will tend to zero and that the total sum of routed cash converges to the stationary distribution by a multiplicative factor.
+This mechanism mimics a children's game {\it Statues}, also called {\it RLGL (Red Light, Green Light)}, where players, every so often, receive green light to move towards the goal while others stay fit; hence, our suggested name RLGL for this method.